amazon-archives/aws-record-generator-rails/README.md

   [--required=field1...]                                                                | A list of attributes that are required for an instance of the model
   [--length-validations=field1:MIN-MAX...]                                              | Validations on the length of attributes in a model
-  [--table-name=name] | Sets the name of the table in DynamoDB, if different than the model name
+  [--table-name=name] | Sets the name of the table in DynamoDB, if different than the model name [--skip-table-config] | Doesn't generate a table config for the model

 The included rake task `aws_record:migrate` will run all of the migrations in `app/db/table_config`